-Black Seed is an herb which is cultivated for food purpose.
+Black Seed is an herb that is cultivated for food purposes.
 It nurtures by itself among other plants as a parasite, especially in woody areas.
-Black seed is produced around the Mediterranean basin and in Iran and Asia Minor, as well as Caucasus and the Central Asia.
+Black seed is produced around the Mediterranean basin and in Iran and Asia Minor, as well as the Caucasus and Central Asia.

-Initially it was cultivated in India and then the Arabs took it to their lands and then it was moved to Africa, especially in Ethiopia and Nigeria.
-It is used as a great deal as a spice in Southern Europe, Palestine and Syria.
+Initially, it was cultivated in India and then the Arabs took it to their lands and then it was moved to Africa, especially in Ethiopia and Nigeria.
+It is used a great deal as a spice in Southern Europe, Palestine, and Syria.

 Its plant grows to a height of 10 to 40cm, with rigid, granular stems covered with hairs.
-It has bluish-green and feathery leaves in small threadlike shape; while, its massive flowers are sky blue in color with a tip in green.
+It has bluish-green and feathery leaves in a small threadlike shape; while its massive flowers are sky blue in color with a tip in green.

-The ripened fruit of Black Seed has three follicles, and its seeds are ragged and tuberous, black in colour and has the shape of an egg.
+The ripened fruit of Black Seed has three follicles, and its seeds are ragged and tuberous, black in color and have the shape of an egg.

 The Black Seed and Science

 The plant which produces the black seed is called Nigella and it belongs to the plant family “Ranunculaceae” which has more than 20 species worldwide.
 The most famous species, commonly used in medicine are:

 1).
 Cultivated Black Seed: Nigella sativa which is also called black cumin and Indian cumin.
 The English generally call it Fennel.

 2).
 Wild Black Seed: Nigella Arvensis – Small Fennel.

 3).
 Syrian or Damascene Black Seed: Nigella Damascena, which is also called Turkish Black Seed.
 The English named it Wild Fennel.